 An Azure Database for MySQL flexible server performance best practice is to allocate enough RAM so that your working set resides almost completely in memory.

 - Check if the memory percentage being used in reaching the limits using the metrics for Azure Database for MySQL flexible server.

 - Set up alerts on such numbers to ensure that as the server reaches limits, you can take prompt actions to fix it.
 Based on the limits defined, check if scaling up the database SKU—either to higher compute size or to better pricing tier, which results in a dramatic increase in performance.

 - Scale up until your performance numbers no longer drops dramatically after a scaling operation.
 For information on monitoring a DB instance's metrics, see Azure Database for MySQL flexible server DB Metrics.

 Use InnoDB buffer pool Warmup

-After the Azure Database for MySQL server restarts, the data pages residing in storage are loaded as the tables are queried which leads to increased latency and slower performance for the first execution of the queries.
+After the Azure Database for MySQL flexible server instance restarts, the data pages residing in storage are loaded as the tables are queried which leads to increased latency and slower performance for the first execution of the queries.
 This may not be acceptable for latency sensitive workloads.

 Utilizing InnoDB buffer pool warmup shortens the warmup period by reloading disk pages that were in the buffer pool before the restart rather than waiting for DML or SELECT operations to access corresponding rows.